About the Award

 The NGEA™ challenge is open to students who are either currently enrolled in an undergraduate earth science degree or post-graduate research (masters or PhD) at the time of registering for the challenge.
 Teams are encouraged to be multi-disciplinary and include members from other fields of study (i.e., engineers, data scientists, economists, social scientists, etc.).

 What are the benefits to participants?
-Opportunities to collaborate with multi-disciplinary groups from their own academic institution and/or from other universities, gain hands-on experience working with modern data types encountered in real-world scenarios/future employment, improve their leadership and team-based soft skills, receive feedback and recognition by the mineral exploration industry and expand their industry networks and potential employment opportunities.
+Career development, international recognition and cash prizes are but a few of the benefits to participants.
+The challenge offers students hands-on experience working with modern datasets encountered in the field, opportunities to improve their leadership and team-based skills, and the ability to expand their industry networks and increase potential employment opportunities.

 Datasets for interpretation: Students will be able to select from a set of provided regional high-quality datasets from around the globe.